arnold-lei/rcb-hangman-game/README.md

 I am starting to think I went about this in the complete wrong way.
 My rule.js file is getting really out of hand.
 I should have gone with an OOP approace.
 I tried for a very long time to convert the whole thing to an object but now it's a little too late to do that.
 I  have some test files where I tried but nothing really worked.
 I've been tweaking this thing forever, at some point i'm going to have to add some styling to it.
 Honestly I like adding features over styling right now.

+5/21/2016 --- I added a lot of features today.
+I got the project finally to a point where I felt the logic was all working as it should be.
+Today I added a lot of styling and extra features.
+I now have artist features and i've also linked their spotify songs.
+Hopefully the songs will work for those that don't have spotify accounts.
+I was unable to find anything that lets people stream their music for free.

+There is still a lot of testing I need to do.

 ##Heroku

 The app can be found here on Heroku: